The Best High-Iron Foods for Little One's Starting Solids

 • Pureed beef and sweet potato – combines heme iron with vitamin A.

-• Lentil and vegetable mash – good for baby led weaning.
+• Lentil and vegetable mash – good for little one's led weaning.

-• Iron fortified rice cereal mixed with breast milk or formula milk.
+• Iron fortified rice cereal mixed with maternal milk or formula milk.

 • Egg yolk blended with avocado – creamy, nutrient-dense option.

-Cooking with variety helps babies explore different flavours while supporting healthy growth and development.
+Cooking with variety helps little one's explore different flavours while supporting healthy growth and development.

-Many baby formula manufacturers and food producers create iron fortified infant products to help meet requirements.
+Many little one's formula manufacturers and food producers create iron fortified little one's products to help meet requirements.
 Examples include:

-• Fortified infant cereal (such as rice cereal)
+• Fortified little one's cereal (such as rice cereal)

-• Iron fortified foods (like certain breads and baby snacks)
+• Iron fortified foods (like certain breads and little one's snacks)

 These products must comply with regulations and are designed to provide complete nutrition when used as intended.